LERNARDO/lernardo/backlog.markdown

 - add dropdown to list all activities of a single day
 - aggregate events down in profile hierarchy (einrichung -> paedagogen -> betreute -> eltern)
 - fix article header links on public page
-- color links in list views to make them more visible
 - add a margin-bottom to table header of lists
 - implement messages
 - implement "bild des tages" and "zitat des tages"